arealuser/bmcdata/README.md

 5. Synthetic: A random load, the events log is in the file `assets/event-gen.csv`.
 6. SPECInt2006: Run the well-known benchmark SPEC 2006, the results and perf outputs is in directory `assets/spec`.
 7. Google-v1: Google cluster replay (https://github.com/google/cluster-data), see `testgoogle.py` and `testscript.google.sh`.
+8. llamabench: A benchmark for evaluating the inference performance of LLM models, compiled from llama.cpp source code.
-8. Idle: No critical tasks.
+9. Idle: No critical tasks.

-**TEAP**

-Our ongoing research, not yet published, enables software-hardware collaborative resource provisioning.
-The genetic algorithm, along with a greedy algorithm for comparison, is located in `scripts/controller/algorithms.py`.
-The models implementation are in `scripts/controller/`.

 **FAN Mode**